ramit21/gen-ai/README.md

 https://python.langchain.com/v0.1/docs/modules/memory/types/buffer/.

 **LangGraph**:LangGraph is a framework developed by LangChain for building and scaling agentic applications.
-It allows developers to create stateful, multi-actor applications using large language models (LLMs).
+It allows developers to create stateful, multi-actor (incl human interaction) applications using LLMs.
 Think about step functions with lambda as an analogy.

 ## Token limitation